DEV Community

 A Beginner's Guide to Loops

 Loops are one of the most important concepts to understand when learning programming.
-They are control flow statements that allow you to repeat a block of code multiple times, making your programs more efficient and less repetitive.
+They are control flow statements that allow you to repeat a block of code multiple times, making your programs less repetitive, concise, and easier to maintain.
 They are tools that let your program repeat actions until a certain condition is met.
-Conditions typically return true or false.
+Conditions return true or false.
 A loop will continue running until the defined condition returns false.

 Imagine you’re doing household chores: you wash one dish, then another, and you stop only when all the dishes are clean.
 That’s essentially a loop in action!